ben-ryder/benryder.me/README.md

 ## License
 This source code is released under [GNU AGPLv3](https://choosealicense.com/licenses/agpl-3.0/).
 Content found on the website itself is under its own license, you can find out more [here](https://benryder.me/licenses).

+## Acknowledgments
+My website styling was inspired by [astro-theme-cactus](https://github.com/chrismwilliams/astro-theme-cactus) which was inspired by [hexo-theme-cactus](https://github.com/probberechts/hexo-theme-cactus).